 2083 Lawrenceville Road, Lawrenceville, NJ 08648

 Dr. William B. Gallagher received his Ph.D. in geology from the University of Pennsylvania in 1990 where his doctoral dissertation investigated the Cretaceous/Tertiary boundary and its associated mass extinction event.
-Bill currently holds the rank of Visiting Assistant Professor of Paleontology and was, until his retirement in 2008, the Assistant Curator of Natural History, Collections and Exhibits, Natural History Bureau, New Jersey State Museum.
-He also was a GEMS Visiting Assistant Professor for the 2008-2009 academic year and a Rider University Science and Technology Advanced Research Institute (STARI) Fellow from 2009 until 2011.
-Bill has traveled the world during the course of his field studies on dinosaurs and other vertebrate species, including stops in Iran, Egypt, China, Russia, Argentina, Ireland, England, the Netherlands, Italy, and Switzerland, as well as much of eastern North America and most of the American west.
+Bill currently holds the rank of Adjunct Assistant Professor and was, until his retirement in 2008, the Assistant Curator of Natural History, Collections and Exhibits, Natural History Bureau, New Jersey State Museum.
+He also was a GEMS Visiting Assistant Professor for the 2008-2009 academic year, a Rider University Science and Technology Advanced Research Institute (STARI) Fellow from 2009 until 2011, and a full-time Visiting Assistant Professor from 2011 until 2014.
+Bill has traveled the world during the course of his field studies on dinosaurs and other vertebrate species, including stops in Argentina, China, Egypt, England, France, Germany, Iran, Ireland, Italy, the Netherlands, Russia, and Switzerland, as well as much of eastern North America and most of the American west.
 Bill has taught both undergraduate and graduate courses at numerous other institutions, including the University of Pennsylvania, Rutgers University, Drexel University, Richard Stockton College, and Kean University, and has authored over 70 scientific papers, articles, and abstracts, as well as the popular book, When Dinosaurs Roamed New Jersey.
 His current research interests include the paleoecological dynamics of mass extinction events, especially the Cretaceous/Paleogene (K/P) Boundary mass extinction event, which coincided with the disappearance of the dinosaurs.

 Primary Teaching Responsibilities: